pseudogeneric/signal-rest-ts/README.md

 ## About

-**signal-rest-ts** is a typescript wrapper around [signal-cli-rest-api](https://github.com/bbernhard/signal-cli-rest-api).
+**signal-rest-ts** is a TypeScript wrapper around [signal-cli-rest-api](https://github.com/bbernhard/signal-cli-rest-api).
 It can be used in TypeScript or JavaScript based projects, both as a module and in a browser.

 ## Installation